Keirin: Distances

 The distance of each race depends on gender and rank.
-For men, distances for those ranked A3 are at 1,600 meters, while all others compete at 2,000 meters.
-The finals of some of the top graded events are run at a longer distance of 2,400 meters.
-The season-ending Keirin Grand Prix is held at 2,800 meters.
+For men, distances for those ranked A3 are at 1,600m, while all others compete at 2,000m.
+The finals of some of the top graded events are run at a longer distance of 2,400m.
+The season-ending Keirin Grand Prix is held at 2,800m.

-All events for women are currently run at 1,600 meters.
+All events for women are currently run at 1,600m.
 There are usually small variances in distance based on the size of the track.

 Race grades

 A race meeting at any given keirin velodrome in Japan is assigned a grade.
 The highest graded events are GP, GI (G1), GII (G2) and GIII (G3), reserved only for S-class riders.
 Underneath those are FI (F1) events, which are open to both S-class and A-class riders.
 The lowest graded events, FII (F2), are reserved for A-class riders.

 The GP grade designation is reserved for the Keirin Grand Prix, a three-day meet held at the end of December for the year's top keirin competitors.
 The meet ultimately concludes with the Grand Prix race itself, which determines the annual Keirin racing champion.

 As of 2018, a selection committee determines the competitors for the Grand Prix race using the following priority: